Timlomande/IT_360_Final_Project_spring_2026/README.md

 ### Prerequisites

 - Windows 10 or Windows 11
-- PowerShell 5.1 or later (included with Windows by default)
+- PowerShell 5.1 or later (built into Windows)
 - Administrator privileges
-- [LM Studio](https://lmstudio.ai) with a loaded model for AI analysis
+- [LM Studio](https://lmstudio.ai) for local AI analysis

 ### Step 1 — Clone the Repository